djalbat/occam-grammar-utilities/README.md

 ...
 ```
 The left recursive definition has been removed and a reference to the right recursive `expression~` rule has been prepended to each of the definitions that remain.
-The second definition of this rule contains a single `ε` part that will execute without consuming any tokens, thus giving the parser the opportunity to terminate.
+Note that the second definition of the right recursive rule contains a single `ε` part that will execute without consuming any tokens, thus giving the parser the opportunity to terminate.

 Now consider the following rules, where the left recursion is still present but in indirect form:
 ```